Bi8bo001/Bi8bo001.github.io/_pages/about.md

 ## 🔬 Research Interests

 My previous research experience includes work on an **explainable multimodal framework for crystal property prediction** and on **building low-resource medical MLLMs with robust reasoning evaluation**.
-These projects sparked my interest in the challenges of multimodal learning and model interpretability in real-world scenarios.
+These projects sparked my passion for tackling the challenges of multimodal learning and model interpretability in real-world scenarios.

 My current research interests lie in **multimodal reasoning**, particularly within **trustworthy and explainable large language models (LLMs)**.
 I'm especially excited about **hallucination mitigation**, **multi-agent cognitive alignment**, and the broader goal of **human-centered AI**.

-I’m currently seeking **research collaborations or internship opportunities** related to **multimodal reasoning, LLM alignment, and trustworthy AI**.
+I’m actively seeking **research collaborations** or **internship opportunities** related to **multimodal reasoning, LLM alignment, and trustworthy AI**.
+I’d truly appreciate the opportunity to connect, learn, and contribute! 🌷

 <hr>